scala/scala/spec/06-expressions.md

 ```

 A _try expression_ is of the form `try { ´b´ } catch ´h´`
-where the handler ´h´ is a
+where the handler ´h´ is usually a
 [pattern matching anonymous function](08-pattern-matching.html#pattern-matching-anonymous-functions)

 ```scala